Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Our Approach and Contributions

-where $S_{i}$ is the set of trees in the RF for which observation $i$ is out of bag, $M_i(t)$ is the multiset of bagged points in the same leaf as $i$ in tree $t$, $J_{i}(t)$ is the corresponding set (i.e., without repetitions) of bagged points in the same leaf as $i$ in tree $t$, and $c_{j}(t)$ is the multiplicity of the index $j$ in the bootstrap sample.
-Here the expression for RF GAP proximity is shown to be correct for both regression and classification tasks, making it suitable for a complete analysis of explainability of RF predictions.
-Ref.~\cite{geertsema2023instancebased} have derived a method to compute the weights $k_{i,j}$ in \ref{eq:RF_weighted_KNN} for GBM regression; however, deriving the correct expressions for the weights for the GBM classifier yet remains an unsolved problem.
+where $S_{i}$ is the set of trees in the RF for which observation $i$ is out of bag, $M_i(t)$ is the multiset \footnote{Recall that a multiset is a generalization of the concept of a set, allowing for repetition among the elements of the set, where the number of repetitions of a unique element in the multiset is known as its multiplicity.} of bagged points in the same leaf as $i$ in tree $t$, $J_{i}(t)$ is the corresponding set (i.e., without repetitions) of bagged points in the same leaf as $i$ in tree $t$, and $c_{j}(t)$ is the multiplicity of the index $j$ in the bootstrap sample.
+Ref.~\cite{geertsema2023instancebased} have derived a method to compute the weights $k_{i,j}$ in (\ref{eq:RF_weighted_KNN}) for GBM regression; however, deriving the correct expressions for the weights for the GBM classifier remains an unsolved problem.